Maxim Mazumdar: Death

-Mazumdar died of AIDS in Halifax, Nova Scotia on 28 April 1988.
+Mazumdar died of AIDS in Halifax, Nova Scotia, on 28 April 1988.
 Following his death, his play, Oscar Remembered, was revived at Stratford in 2000.

-In Mazumdar's honour, the Alleyway Theatre in Buffalo, New York grants the annual Maxim Mazumdar New Play Competition Award, in remembrance of his contributions to the early growth of Alleyway.
+In Mazumdar's honour, the Alleyway Theatre in Buffalo, New York grants the annual Maxim Mazumdar New Play Competition Award.
+It is given in remembrance of his contributions to the early growth of Alleyway.

 Legacy

 Maxim Mazumdar's time developing and producing the Stephenville Theatre Festival with his friend Cheryl Stagg was the focus of the College of the North Atlantic's 2018 Digital Filmmaking intersession film project The Impossible Dream.